-The Standing Pebble Collection can be used in an extensive range of design applications, indoors and outdoors.
+Standing Pebbles can be used in an extensive range of design applications, indoors and outdoors.
 Applications include kitchens, bathrooms, foyers, fountains, water features, pools, pathways, feature walls, fireplaces, borders, floor accents and entertainment areas.

-During manufacturing, pebbles are center-cut and hand sorted into correct sizes and individually glued onto a mesh backing.
-These interlocking tiles can be trimmed to any seamless shape and are flexible to allow contouring to various surfaces.
-As pebbles are a natural product, no two pieces will be exactly alike.
-It is not unusual to find occasional flaws, veins and lines of separation within the pebbles.
+During manufacturing, pebbles are center-cut and hand sorted into correct sizes and glued onto a mesh backing.
+These interlocking tiles can be cut to any seamless shape and are flexible to allow contouring to various surfaces.
+Since pebbles are natural stones, each piece will be different.
+It is normal to find occasional flaws, veins and lines of separation within the pebbles.
 This variation is a considered to be desired feature in the product.

 Pebble sheets can be easily fitted around gently curved surfaces.

 All substrates should be firmly fixed, flat, clean, dry and free of contaminants.
 Wet areas need special attention and appropriate substrates, e.g. concrete, cement boards (compressed sheet), and treated plywood.
-The use of reinforced waterproof membranes is suggested, and in the case of floors, a fall to the drainage point of no less than 2 inches.
+The use of reinforced waterproof membranes is recommended.

-Waterproof membranes prevent leakage of water through to sub-floor framing and/or habitable spaces below.
+Waterproof membranes prevent leakage of water through to sub-floor framing and or habitable spaces below.
 Particular attention must be paid to carrying the membrane up the wall, outside shower boxes, installation of bond breakers and sealing around penetrations.
-It is strongly recommended that membrane systems be used in all wet areas, including exterior suspended decking.
+It is recommended that membrane systems be used in all wet areas, including exterior suspended decking.
 Some systems involve the use of a primer.

-Generally grout is not necessary for the installation of the Standing Pebble Collection.
-For some flooring applications, such as borders or floor accents where grout may become necessary, grout should be suitable for joints up to ¾" in width and designed for external or internal conditions which ever may be the case.
-Sanded grout is generally recommended for any grout joint larger than 1/8”.
+Grout is not necessary for the installation of the standing pebbles.
+For some wet applications, such as shower walls or floor accents where grout may become necessary.
+Grout should be suitable for joints up to ¾" in width and designed for external or internal conditions whichever may be the case.
+Sanded grout is recommended for any grout joint larger than 1/8”.
 Grouts are ordinarily water mix but where some flexibility may be needed, a latex additive or similar product should be used.
 It is important to wait the interval recommended by the adhesive manufacturer before grouting to minimize dirt ingress between the pebbles and avoid the opportunity for dislodging of pebbles.

 Depending on the nature of the use, sealers may or may not become necessary.
 We do not recommend sealers for water features or some outside walls.
-There are various products available on the market, however we recommend contacting your nearest tile supplier for the most appropriate sealer for your application.
-Whenever using sealants and acids, please ensure that you follow the manufacturer’s recommended method of application.
+There are various products available at local hardware stores, however we recommend contacting your nearest tile supplier for the most appropriate sealer for your application.
+Always follow the manufacturer’s recommended method of application.

-The Standing Pebble Collection must be regularly cleaned and maintained to extend the beauty of the tile.
+Standing Pebble tiles must be often cleaned and maintained to extend the beauty of the tile.
 The pebbles can be cleaned with a neutral mild detergent.
 The porosity or water absorption in pebbles varies and therefore staining will occur in different degrees if the stone is unsealed.
 Consequently, any spills should be cleaned quickly to lessen the degree of the stain.